apache/arrow/docs/source/format/Intro.rst

 Variable length binary and string view
 --------------------------------------

-This layout is adapted from TU Munich's `UmbraDB`_ and is similar to the string layout used in `DuckDB`_ and `Velox`_ (and sometimes also called "German style strings").
+This layout is an alternative for the variable length binary layout and is adapted from TU Munich's `UmbraDB`_ and is similar to the string layout used in `DuckDB`_ and `Velox`_ (and sometimes also called "German style strings").

 .. _UmbraDB: https://umbra-db.com/
 .. _DuckDB: https://duckdb.com
 .. _Velox: https://velox-lib.io/
-The main differences to classical binary and string types is the views buffer.
+The main differences to classical binary and string layout is the views buffer.
-It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and point to potentially several data buffers.
+It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and point to a location in one of potentially several data buffers.
 It also supports binary and strings to be written out of order.